Dr. Peter KrugerUrogynecology & Surgery

 Apical Suspension Procedures

-Surgical techniques to support the top of the vagina or uterus using native tissue fixation.
+Surgical techniques to support the top of the vagina or uterus using native tissue or mesh-based fixation.

 Overview